 So what does it mean when you have pavement failures?
+Do you know How to Repair Asphalt Driveway Cracks?
 Pavement failure is a result of what happens when an asphalt surface goes through stress due to extreme weather, traffic and other conditions.
 As a result of the stress, the surface shape cannot be held due to the breakdown of the binders in the asphalt.
 Some of the issues associated with pavement failure include; potholes, cracking, depressions and rutting pavement.

 Pavement failure is mostly sudden and unexpected.
 It might occur as early as a month or take many years to happen, and thus roads and parking lots should be subjected to frequent maintenance and repairs.
 It is good to understand the causes of pavement failure to prevent it from happening in the future.
 Asphalt pavement failure that is not repaired attracts further damage to the pavement surfaces.
-Below is information on four types of asphalt failures, their causes and fixing them which will include; how to fix potholes in roads, fixing large cracks in driveway etc. for asphalt maintenance.
+Below is information on four types of asphalt failures, their causes and fixing them which will include; how to fix potholes in roads, How to Repair Asphalt Driveway Cracks, etc. for asphalt maintenance.

 Asphalt surfaces with cracks allow water to get into the surface.
 The prolonged intrusion of the water into the surface causes potholes.
 Potholes should be repaired without any delay since water will gradually erode the surface leading to bigger potholes that are harmful to vehicles.